30 top things to do in York with teenagers

 National Railway Museum

-For any teenagers visiting York, the Railway Railway National Museum is a must-see attraction.
+The Railway Railway National Museum is a must-see for any teenagers visiting York.
 You will see a full history of trains throughout the years.
-There are carriages that carried the Royals, Army hospital trains, the Flying Scotsman and even a Bullet Train from Japan just to name a few.
+Some carriages carried the Royals, Army hospital trains, the Flying Scotsman and even a Bullet Train from Japan.

 The York Railway Museum is housed on a huge site in three big open halls displaying hundreds of trains, carriages and all things railway.
 The Grand Hall dates back to the 1800s and was once a working hall for preparing steam locomotives.